16gsanket/portfolio/README.md

 <br/>
-Developement Link  - v1 ..
+Developement Link  - from intel -> v1 .. from amd->a1 ,

 <br/>
 Deployement Branch : main